HTY2003/EVN-arduino-old/docs/hardware-overview.rst

 Charging Chip
 """""""""""""
+For charging, we use TI's BQ25887 battery charge management IC, which charges the battery at 1.5A current.

-The BQ25887 charging chip on EVN Alpha (I2C address 0x6B) is connected to I2C port 16, to provide battery voltage information.
+This chip (I2C address 0x6B) is connected to I2C port 16, to provide battery voltage information.

 If you need to remove this I2C connection, cut the 2 exposed traces left of the user button, labelled **cut**.